 Here you can find almost anything including Flagstaff and Arizona based souvenirs, handmade beauty products and soaps, clothing, unique movie themed knick knacks, and gag gifts.
 Be sure to stop by p.j. chilcottage for the most amazing & creative handmade soaps - the perfect stocking stuffers!

 You will also find a few independent restaurants including Mix, an affordable salad bar/sandwich stop, which makes for the perfect light lunch after a few hours exploring downtown.
-Flagstaff Chocolate Company offers more sweet treats then you can imagine with lots of heavily topped candy apples, homemade chocolates, and ice cream.
-Other options include Backyard BBQ, the popular Diablo Burger, and Uptown Pubhouse.
+Flagstaff Chocolate Company offers more sweet treats then you can imagine with creative candy apples, homemade chocolates, and ice cream in many flavors all there to tempt your sweet tooth.
+More popular dining options include Backyard BBQ, the popular Diablo Burger, and Uptown Pubhouse.

 6. Attend annual events